sosukek777/EDA/README.md

-# STAT32940
+# Exploratory Multivariate Data Analysis
-Codes that I developed in STAT 32940 Multivariate Data Analysis via Matrix Decompositions
+Codes that I learned and developed for explatory data analysis